royarg02/peacock-builder/README.md

 * Any other patches are ignored.
 For better clarity, append "`.ignore`" to the file name.

+### Patches included

-### The following patches are included in this repository:
+By default, the following patches are applied during build:

-* `steam-demo.patch`: Enables support for HITMAN World of Assassination Steam demo.
+* `steam-demo.patch`: Enables support for HITMAN World of Assassination Steam demo(Steam authentication required for access to content).
 * `packaging.patch`: Modifies the packaging process for proper artifact upload in GitHub actions.
 * `default-flags.patch`: Changes some default configuration flags out of the